 The word bug is a term associated with defects or glitches in a system.
-When a person says, there is a bug in the system it refers to a failure, fault, or a defect in the system causing the software to behave in a way it shouldn’t.
+When a person says, there is a bug in the system it refers to a failure, fault, or defect in the system.
+These cause the software to behave in a way it shouldn’t.

 A bug is a very important aspect of a software testing life cycle and priority and severity are the two of the most common attributes assigned to it.

 However, in my personal experience, people do get confused between the two.
 Or assign them incorrect values.